 When will we get the results of my daughter’s DXA scan?

 Results are not typically available on the day of your daughter’s appointment.
-The DXA scan must be carefully reviewed by the technologist and a health care provider (HCP) who specializes in bone health.
+The DXA scan must be carefully reviewed by the technologist and a doctor specializing in bone health.
 The HCP ordering the DXA scan will usually review the results with you and your child within 2 weeks either over the phone or at his/her next appointment.
 If needed, a follow-up scan will be done no sooner than 1 year from the prior scan.